ReInHerit/face-fit/faceFit_javascript/readme.md

 Once ready with the reference images and email setup you can create and launch the docker image.
 #### Prerequisites
 To get started, you will need to set up and run Docker on your operating system.
 If you are not familiar with Docker, please refer to the official documentation [here](https://docs.docker.com/).
+Check that `public/js/start.sh` has executable rights on macOS/Linux machines.
 #### Create your docker container image
 To build the image using the Dockerfile, open a terminal, navigate to the folder containing the Dockerfile and type:
 ```